RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/using-oss-cluster-api.md

     2d26de9a-4ed5-404d-a543-459eadf76ce2  Database1  1        cluster1.local
     ```

-1. To enable the OSS Cluster API for the CRDB, run:
+1. To enable the OSS Cluster API for the Active-Active database, run:

     ```sh
     crdb-cli crdb update --crdb_guid <guid> --oss-cluster true
     ```

     {{< note >}}
-The Redis OSS Cluster API setting applies to all of the instances of the CRDB.
+The Redis OSS Cluster API setting applies to all of the instances of the Active-Active database.
     {{< /note >}}

 To disable OSS Cluster API with rladmin, run: `crdb-cli crdb update --crdb_guid <guid> --oss-cluster false`